Towards a Global Ecosystem for Ocean Solutions

 The Ocean Visions 2021 Summit May 18-21, 2021 “Towards a Global Ecosystem for Ocean Solutions” will bring together a multi-sector community of researchers, innovators, decision-makers, funders, and more to develop roadmaps for solving great ocean challenges including ocean-based solutions to climate, equitable coastal solutions strategies for resilience and adaptation, marine circular economies, ocean & human health, and how to transform research from academia into sustainable businesses.

-The Summit will be held virtually on the campus of the Scripps Institution of Oceanography, USA, between May 18-21, 2021.
+The Summit is held virtually on the campus of the Scripps Institution of Oceanography, USA, on May 18-21, 2021.
 The summit is linked and co-organized with satellite virtual campuses in Hobart, Australia, Cape Town, South Africa, Mindelo, Cabo Verde, and Kiel, Germany.

 Download Portable PDF File

 Browse the Interactive Program

 Dean, College of Sciences, Georgia Tech

 Peter de Menocal

 Director, Ocean Science & Engineering, Georgia Tech